Storm Chaser Food!

 Day 6: Soba Noodles

 We'll head to another well known institution in Otaru that specializes in serving Soba noodles.
-Served in a traditional atmosphere in a building made with thatched mud, these buckwheat noodles are healthy, filling, and a great way to finish off a day of hard riding.
+Served in a traditional building with thatched mud construction, these buckwheat noodles are healthy, filling, and a great way to finish off a day of hard riding.

 Price point without drinks: ¥2,000 Not a friendly meal for: vegetarians, pescatarians, gluten free, vegans.
 See the "dietary restrictions" section below. |